RatnACE/Image-Caption-Generator/README.md

 - The program uses the TensorFlow library for deep learning tasks.
 Make sure you have TensorFlow installed and compatible with your Python environment.

-## License

-This program is released under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.

 ## Acknowledgments